ros-workshop/slam-navigation/README.md

 ```
 </details>

-Now, launch `gazebo`, `gmapping` `rviz` and `move_base` in the four terminal windows:
+Now, launch `gazebo`, `gmapping`, `rviz` and `move_base` in the four terminal windows:
-1. Launch the Husky simulation environment:
+1. Launch the `gazebo` Husky simulation environment:
     ```
     roslaunch husky_gazebo husky_playpen.launch
     ```
-    * Note:
-      * You should have already downloaded a large Gazebo model library in yesterday's workshop.
-      If you haven't, visit this [Github repo](https://github.com/osrf/gazebo_models) and research what you need to do with them.
-      * This command will start the roscore server
+    * This command will start the roscore server and load the Gazebo world and robot model.
+    * The Gazebo 3D assets should be already cached from yesterday's workshop session.
+If Gazebo appears to hang, the assets may be downloading in the background.
+Visit [this repo](https://github.com/osrf/gazebo_models) and download the assets (Hint: Use "Download ZIP").
+To install, unzip the files into `~/.gazebo/models/`.
-      * Consider arranging this window so Gazebo fills the left half of the screen
+    * Consider arranging the Gazebo window so it fills the left half of the screen.
-      * Check the console for error messages before proceeding
+    * Check the console for error messages before proceeding.

 1. Launch `gmapping`:
     ```
     roslaunch slam_navigation husky_gmapping.launch